jthingelstad/foreground/README.md

     'addThisFollowPUBID' => 'yourAddThis-PubID'

 Important, this feature uses the free or paid version of the http://addthis.com horizontal Follow Buttons only.
 Choose which social media FollowUs buttons(Twitter, Facebook, YouTube, etc.) and at the bottom of the screen locate the script.
 Within the script you will see something similar `...#pubid=ra-5378f4902d02197">`.
-Everything after the `=` sign is up to the `">` is your Publisher ID.
+Everything after the `=` sign and up to the `">` is your Publisher ID.
 To turn on social follow icons, insert your publisher id:

     'addThisFollowPUBID' => 'ra-5378f4902d02197'